-Background: The North Park Maintenance Assessment District (MAD) is a legal mechanism by which property owners can vote to assess themselves to pay for and receive services above and beyond what the City normally provides in the areas of street lights, street cleaning and landscape maintenance.
 The North Park MAD was created in 1996 and was approved by a majority vote of property owners in 1998.
-A MAD is considered a special district under State law.
-Single family residences and condos are currently assessed at a flat rate of $22.10 per year, commercial property is assessed based upon the size of the property and multifamily residences are assessed using a formula based on the number of units.
+Single family residences and condos are assessed at a flat rate, commercial property is assessed based upon the size of the property, and multifamily residences are assessed using a formula based on the number of units.

-MAD activities are governed by an Assessment Engineers Report (AER) and 2012-2013 Budget which outlines the scope of benefits to be provided by the MAD and the district boundaries for the MAD.
-Any changes to the AER must be approved by a majority vote of property owners.
+MAD activities are governed by the fiscal year 2021 Assessment Engineers Report (AER) for the North Park Assessment District , which outlines the scope of benefits to be provided by the MAD and the district boundaries for the MAD.
+Any changes to the Engineer’s Report must be approved by a majority vote of property owners within the district.

 MAD projects and services: The MAD has financed special benefit services in two areas, Capital Improvements and Maintenance Projects.